-3 Ways to Reduce Labour Costs in Your Restaurant
+3 Simple Ways to Reduce Labor Costs in Your Restaurant in 2023

 As restaurants and coffee shops reopen following the pandemic, many are finding that they can’t hire enough staff.
 It's hard to find the people they need to operate at the level they did before the pandemic.

 In the National Restaurant’s State of the Industry Mid-Year update, 25% of restaurant owners reported hiring and retention as their greatest difficulty.
 And the average wage of restaurant workers has risen above $15 an hour according to the Bureau of Labor Statistics.
 While the reasons for this are highly debated, the fact remains that it’s now harder to hire employees and labour costs more.